 At one time the popularity of this sturdy little Characin reached stellar proportions.
 Almost no community aquarium was complete without this fish.
-In the 1940’s and 1950’s it was among the number one sellers of all Characins.
+In the 1940s and 1950s, it was among the number one sellers of all Characins.
 One reason for this overwhelming popularity was its ability to survive in temperatures of as low as 64F and as high as 85F, preferring temperatures of around 72F.
-Before the days of affordable heating for the home aquarium, this went a long way towards making it a first choice as a first fish.
-Additional attributes are this fishes ability to eat almost anything and survive, its extremely peaceful nature and its acceptance of very low light situations.
+Before the days of affordable heating for the home aquarium, this went a long way towards making it the first choice as a first fish.
+Additional attributes are this fishes ability to eat almost anything and survive, it's extremely peaceful nature and its acceptance of very low light situations.

-For breeding proposed great care must be taken to find specimens which are the most red in appearance, and ones with good body shape along with the attributes described above.
-Due to its recent resurgence in popularity, there are many of these fish making it to market that are dull and mis-shappened, as time goes on, the lines will become more stable, and the “Flame” Tetra will return!
+For breeding proposed great care must be taken to find specimens which are the reddest in appearance and ones with good body shape along with the attributes described above.
+Due to its recent resurgence in popularity, there are many of these fish making it to market that are dull and misshapen, as time goes on, the lines will become more stable, and the “Flame” Tetra will return!

 The female should be introduced in the afternoon, followed by the male about 1 hour before dark.
 Breeding will probably take place soon after dawn of the next morning.
 After laying anywhere between 150 and 500 eggs, the parents will rest briefly and then begin the egg hunt, they must be removed at once!
 Eggs hatch in 24 – 48 hours, fry hang on plants and on the glass of the tank for about 2 days and are free swimming on the third day.